yodaos-project/yoda-book/en/yodaos-source/customization/03-light.md

 The user's lighting effect does not need to be defined, and there is no pre-declared priority, so its priority is the runtime, which is dynamically specified by the caller.

-User lighting also has a layer layer.
+User lighting also has a layer.
 Only this layer is the smaller the number, the lower the priority, the default is 0.
 When recovering, look up from the largest layer until the 0th floor.
 The maximum number of layers is configured by the lightd service.
 If the call is out of range, it is automatically limited to the range.
 For example, if the maximum range is exceeded, the default is the maximum number of layers.

-The maximum number of layers in the user layer layer configuration method:
+Configure the maximum number of layers in the user layer:

 1. Edit the file: `/usr/yoda/services/lightd/service.js`
 2. Configure the value of this field `var maxUserspaceLayers = 3` Note that you need an integer greater than 0.

 The higher the priority number of the user's lighting effect, the higher the priority.

-> User Light Effect Priority Why is 0?
-Minimum?
+> User Light Effect Priority Why is 0 Minimum?

 Suppose, if 0 is the maximum, then when I call a user light effect, how much priority should I pass?
 The priority of the user's lighting effect is dynamically specified at runtime.
 If you want to call a higher priority light effect, the number will naturally increase by 1, so it starts from 0.